We’re looking for stories that explore the threads connecting ecology, culture, and spirituality.

 Location: Sharpham Trust, Devon, United Kingdom

-Fee: £630 – £485, depending on accommodation choice.
+Fee: £475–£620, depending on accommodation choice (bell tent, shared, or single room).
 Fees include everything but travel.
 Needs-based financial assistance is available for some (see additional details in the expression of interest form).

 Please contact events@emergencemagazine.org if you have any questions.